fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

             text ""
 {% endhighlight %}

+The view itself is a composition of these functions.
+This keeps large case statements out of the function that produces the html.

+{% highlight elm %}
+errorView : Cache Http.Error a -> Html Msg
+errorView =
+    errorVisibility >> visibilityToHtml errorHtml
+{% endhighlight %}

 ## X. Stories told in order to live

 There is a lot of information here and I'm not convinced that any of it is good.